-The Wyandotte County Sheriff’s Office is a full service law enforcement agency that consists of the Administrative Office and (3) Divisions, and is responsible for transporting prisoners to appear before a judge or stand trial for crimes committed against the state or fellow man.
+The Wyandotte County Sheriff’s Office is a full-service law enforcement agency comprising the Administrative Office and three Divisions.
+It is responsible for transporting prisoners to appear before a judge or stand trial for crimes committed against the state or fellow man.

 The Administrative Office provides general administrative support to the Sheriff’s Office including recruiting and hiring, background investigations, payroll, purchasing, internal investigations, automation, and budget related functions.